vesterheim/vesterheim.github.io/events/annual/syttende-mai/index.md

 In the case of inclement weather, the parade and Nordic Dancers will be canceled.

+This event is sponsored by Jeff and Marilyn Roverud and Sons of Norway Valdres Lodge #503.

 Find an album of pictures from the 2015 celebration [here.](https://www.facebook.com/media/set/?set=a.10152832768844109.1073741882.18263584108&type=1)